mechano/TwoTrees-SK1-Armbian-Klipper-Firmware/README.md

 [https://www.youtube.com/watch?v=FsllmCiCr3Y](https://www.youtube.com/watch?v=FsllmCiCr3Y)

-It's necessary to solder an header (Dupont or better JST X2.54) and build a cable using an old USB cable adapter, where cut the micro USB part.
+It's necessary to solder an header (Dupont or better JST X2.54) and build a cable using an old USB cable adapter, where cut the microUSB plug.

 Using command `make menuconfig` you have to set this parameters for THR with chip RP2040 and MCU with ST32F401 (Follow the tutorial).